xinyucaoo/Acoustic-BattleShip/Algorithm/README.md

 The design and implementation of the algorithm is described below.

-Here is the [link](https://www.bilibili.com/video/av93537160) for the detailed explanation video.
+Here is the [link](https://www.bilibili.com/video/av93537160) for a detailed explanation video.

 ![sketch](images/sketch.png)